Knowledge VS Wisdom: 5 Differences Between Each

 Difference #4: Consider the Senses

-Knowledge comes from what you can gather with your five senses.
-You can observe, hear, taste, etc. Wisdom comes from internal senses such as emotional responses or feelings garnered from experience with the situation.
+Knowledge comes from what you can gather with your five senses: observation, hearing, taste, etc. Wisdom comes from internal senses, such as emotional responses or feelings garnered from experience with the situation.

 Knowledge tells you that someone who is drowning needs to be rescued.
 Wisdom tells you that if you can't swim, you shouldn't jump in and attempt it yourself.